 Supports for each school will be differentiated based on specific needs noted through the data meetings.
 Additionally, part-time staff will be hired to assist with reading and mathematics at the elementary and middle school levels and will be in schools daily to assist with struggling students.
 At the high school level, tutoring funds will be increased to ensure there are adequate human resources to assist with learning loss.
+Norfolk Public Schools will also be partnering with two tutoring companies to provide additional in-person tutoring opportunities and online tutoring opportunities.
 Through the use of the traditional assessments that have been used in NPS, as well as the addition of software designed to assist teachers in differentiating instructional needs, every student will have the assistance needed to make up for over a year of disruption to the learning process.
+Supports will be tiered to support our schools and students of greatest need based on Spring 2022 SOL results.
+Continued monitoring of data will occur throughout the 2022-2023 school year to include the school-level use of the newly implemented VDOE SOL Through Testing.